ElinamLLC/SharpVectors/Docs/articles/getting_started.md

             ' Signal the start of the rendering process, the drawing context is created.
             _wpfRenderer.BeginRender(drawingDocument)

-            ' Open the specified SVG file for drawin, the SVG DOM is created as SvgDocument _wpfWindow.LoadDocument(svgFile, _wpfSettings)
+            ' Open the specified SVG file for drawing; the SVG DOM is created as SvgDocument _wpfWindow.LoadDocument(svgFile, _wpfSettings)

             ' Get the created SVG document